 - $1,668 for high school supplies, extracurricular fees, and technology

-With that kind of money at stake, it’s smart to have a strategy in hand before you start shopping.
-Here are some ideas to help take the sticker shock out of your back-to-school spending:
+With that kind of money at stake, it’s smart to have a strategy in hand before you start shopping!
+Here are some ideas to help take the sticker-shock out of your back-to-school spending:

 July through the end of August is prime time for great deals on school supplies.
 Go online or check out sale flyers to see who has the best bargains.
-Walmart, Target, Staples, Office Depot and Dollar General advertised some great deals last year.This time of year, many stores also tend to offer “loss leaders” – items that are advertised for less than wholesale cost – to lure customers to the store and get them shopping for other items.
-Last year, for example, Dollar General had backpacks on sale for as little as $3 apiece!
+Here’s a past 2019 price comparison among Walmart, Target, and Staples.This time of year, many stores also tend to offer “loss leaders” – items that are advertised for less than wholesale cost – to lure customers to the store and get them shopping for other items.
+In 2018, for example, Dollar General had backpacks on sale for as little as $3 apiece!